Understanding Video Game Addiction

 It is important to understand that the amount of time that someone spends playing a video game does not necessarily indicate that they have an addiction.
 After all, someone could spend many hours playing a video game just because they enjoy it, but they could also stop without much difficulty.
 By contrast, a person might have an addiction to a video game if they can’t stop playing it, even though they know they should.
 They’re aware that the video game is causing them to neglect their family, friends, work, and education, but they keep playing anyway because they feel best behind the screen.

 When someone “needs” to play video games to be happy and feels miserable when they’re not playing, this suggests that they might have a disorder which is just as real as alcoholism or dependence on prescription drugs.
 Withdrawal symptoms commonly characterize substance use disorders.
 While video game withdrawal is still being studied, researchers have documented possible video game withdrawal symptoms, including fatigue, headaches, insomnia, aggressive emotions, and intense cravings to play video games again.

 Moreover, video games affect the brain in the same way as addictive drugs: they trigger the release of dopamine, a chemical which reinforces behavior.
 For this reason, playing video games can be an addictive stimulus.
 These facts indicate that addiction to video games may be possible.

 Don’t waste another second.
 Call today to speak with a compassionate treatment expert.

 Speak with an expert (855) 826-4464

 Symptoms of Video Game Addiction

-If you suspect that someone you care about is addicted to video games, there are some important signs to watch out for.
+If you suspect that someone you care about suffers from an addictive gaming disorder, there are some important signs to watch out for.
 If you’re trying to tell if someone has a serious video game problem, consider these questions: